pm67nz/hpc_training/lessons/03-slurm.md

 Adapted from Jordi Blasco's [Introduction to SLURM documentation](https://wiki.auckland.ac.nz/download/attachments/63145549/introduction-slurm.pdf?api=v2)

+SLURM is the software used on the NeSI Pan cluster for managing and allocating the cluster resources when you submit a job.
+To run a job on the cluster, first you have to tell SLURM the requirements so that it can best allocate resources for all users over the entire cluster.

 ## About SLURM

 - SLURM was an acronym for Simple Linux Utility for Resrouce Management